-- Physical and psychological help

-- Sharing the emotions of others (empathy)

-- Meta- verbal approach towards the problems of others addressed to increase a sense of safeness

-- Taking into account and appreciate differences and the points of view of others

-- Defending the others against threats
+- Meta- verbal approach towards the problems of others addressed to increase a sense of safeness - Taking into account and appreciate differences and other's points of view - Defending others against threats

 In this approach the prosocial acts have to be referred to a specific Community, which can be defined as an Educating Community.
 The social area related to this community is given by the assumption that all the social actors share the same educational goals.
 Therefore, the "educational conflicts" are overcome or managed.